anthony19114/MyBitcoinZ/backupRecovery.md

-# Copay Backup and Restore Notes
+# MyBitcoinZ Backup and Restore Notes

 ## Description

-Copay is a Multisig HD Wallet.
-Copay app holds the extended private keys for the wallet.
+MyBitcoinZ is a Multisig HD Wallet.
+MyBitcoinZ app holds the extended private keys for the wallet.
 The private key never leaves the device, so for accessing a wallet funds it is necesary to have the device or a backup of the wallet.

 ## Definitions

 ### Backup Formats:
- * Wallet recovery phrase (RP): 12 words mnemonic backup (available from Copay v1.2+).
+ * Wallet recovery phrase (RP): 12 words mnemonic backup (available from MyBitcoinZ v1.2+).
 The 12 words are used as wallet seed, following BIP39 specification.
 The wallet RP may require a passphrase to recreate the wallet (if one was specified at creation time).
- * Wallet Backup (WB): Exported data from Copay, containing an AES encrypted JSON with many wallet parameters (like extended private key, wallet name, extended public keys of copayers, etc. See #export-format).
-This data can be created from Copay v1.2+ (Settings -> Advanced -> Export) and it was the default backup format on previous Copay versions.
-WB can be a file (standard format for Copay desktop versions) or a text (standard for Copay mobile versions).
+ * Wallet Backup (WB): Exported data from MyBitcoinZ, containing an AES encrypted JSON with many wallet parameters (like extended private key, wallet name, extended public keys of copayers, etc. See #export-format).
+This data can be created from MyBitcoinZ v1.2+ (Settings -> Advanced -> Export) and it was the default backup format on previous MyBitcoinZ versions.
+WB can be a file (standard format for MyBitcoinZ desktop versions) or a text (standard for MyBitcoinZ mobile versions).

 ### Backup recovery cases
  * Case 1: Lost of device holding the wallet